1jour1vin

 2027

-It pairs perfectly with seafood, foie gras, fish in sauce, or lobster.
-It goes particularly well with cheese
+It will enhance the flavor of seafood, foie gras, fish in sauce, or lobster.
+It pairs particularly well with cheese.

 More information at Chanson Père et Fils